1 Introduction & Python Refresher

 This lab’s notebook can be downloaded from here.

-1.1 Part I: Powerful Web Mapping Examples
+1.1 Part I: Powerful (Web) Mapping Examples

 This part of the lab has two main components: 1.
-The first one will require you to find a partner and work together with her/him 2.
+The first one will require you to find a partner and work together with them 2.
 And the second one will involve group discussion.

 1.1.1 Paired Activity